GMGilson/GMGilson.github.io/index.md

 ### Purpose

 With the need for online learning rising in demand, efficient means of reaching educators has become extremely important.
-We implemented a discord bot to help instructors automate the process of their Office Hours through Discord.
+As an undergraduate tutor and teaching assistant at UC Davis, I found the first party tools provided by the University to be insufficient at providing an efficient environment for instructors to hold office hours remotely.

 We created this bot with the goal of allowing students to effectively communicate with their instructors, with the option to be able to ask